FBA aggregators are becoming more common in e-commerce. For business acquisitions, the top five companies raised over $2 billion.

-Inclusion of add-backs increases the value of your company, so do not exclude any expenses that qualify as add-backs.
+The inclusion of add-backs increases the value of your company, so do not exclude any expenses that qualify as add-backs.

 SDE and other FBA roll-up companies won’t notify you if you miss an add-back!
 An error of this magnitude can cost a company tens of thousands or even millions of dollars.

-When preparing to sell an ecommerce business, it is critical to determine the best deal structure.
+When preparing to sell an e-commerce business, it is critical to determine the best deal structure.

 You can sell your FBA business in a variety of ways.
 Among them are: